Sutter family: Brandon

 Brandon Sutter, Brent's son, played for the Carolina Hurricanes, Pittsburgh Penguins and Vancouver Canucks.
 He also played under his father Brent as a junior with the Red Deer Rebels and Team Canada at the 2007 Super Series.
 He served as an alternate captain with the Rebels and played with cousin Brett.
 He was drafted 11th overall, the highest of the second-generation Sutters, in the 2007 NHL entry draft by the Hurricanes, and became the first of the second generation to play in the NHL.
 He scored his first NHL goal for the Hurricanes on October 23, 2008, against the Penguins.
 During the 2012 NHL Draft, Brandon was traded to the Penguins, with Brian Dumoulin and the 8th overall pick, for Jordan Staal.
 He recorded his first career hat trick with the Vancouver Canucks on January 25, 2021, being the first of the second generation to do so.

 Brody

-Brody Sutter, Duane's son, is as of 2021 signed to the Vienna Capitals in the Erste Bank Hockey League.
-He was drafted 193rd overall in the 7th round of the 2011 NHL entry draft by the Carolina Hurricanes.
-He previously played for the Carolina Hurricanes (NHL), Springfield Thunderbirds (AHL), Charlotte Checkers (AHL), Florida Everblades (ECHL), Iserlohn Roosters (DEL), Lethbridge Hurricanes (WHL), Saskatoon Blades (WHL) and Calgary Buffaloes (AMHL).
+Brody Sutter, Duane's son, was drafted 193rd overall in the 7th round of the 2011 NHL entry draft by the Carolina Hurricanes.
+He previously played for the Carolina Hurricanes (NHL), Springfield Thunderbirds (AHL), Charlotte Checkers (AHL), Florida Everblades (ECHL), Iserlohn Roosters (DEL), Lethbridge Hurricanes (WHL), Saskatoon Blades (WHL), Calgary Buffaloes (AMHL), and Vienna Capitals (Erste Bank Hockey League).
+As of 2026, he has been signed as a Skills Coach to the Olds Grizzlies (AJHL).